I step into the stall,

 I dip my toe into the wake

-to help her down the drain and say
+to help her down the drain and say,

-They were just going to eat you, anyway.
+"They were just going to eat you, anyway."

 – Teresa Kiplinger

 I wrote this after an encounter with a spider in the shower.
 At the time, I had been thinking a lot about the paths I have chosen in life, and how those decisions left me without children.
-Well into mid-life, I remain ambivalent about never having had my own children; the thought sometimes prompts a pang of regret which I do not allow to grow.
+Well into mid-life, I remain ambivalent about never having had my own children; the thought sometimes prompts a pang of regret that I do not allow to grow.

 Leave a comment